camilne9/election_analytics_blog/posts/shocks.md

 It is difficult to assign a weight to the effect of Coronavirus in terms of influencing how voters behave.
 There are a number of relevant considerations:

-  1) Do voters attribute blame for the Coronavirus to politicians and poltical parties?
+1. Do voters attribute blame for the Coronavirus to politicians and poltical parties?
-  2) Do voters associate the handling of Coronavirus more with Donald Trump and the Republican party, or with their Governor and therefore the party of their Governor?
+2. Do voters associate the handling of Coronavirus more with Donald Trump and the Republican party, or with their Governor and therefore the party of their Governor?
-  3) How does the magnitude of the effect of Coronavirus compare to the the two-party voting percentages predicted from ad spending?
+3. How does the magnitude of the effect of Coronavirus compare to the the two-party voting percentages predicted from ad spending?

 It is difficult to make absolute declarations about the answers to these questions.
 For that reason I will consider how we'd expect the result of the election to look in a number of different scenarios based on these questions.

-First, for this post I will assume that the answer to the first questions is yes, that voters do blame politicians for the effects of coronavirus.
+First, for this post I will assume that the answer to the first questions is yes, that **voters do blame politicians for the effects of coronavirus**.
 In the case where the answer to this question is no, we would expect the prediction to default to [my previous prediction](air_game.md) so I would not need to change the prediction.

 I will separately consider the two possible answers to the second question.
 I will make predictions both with the assumption that **credit or blame is assigned to Trump specifically** and with the assumption that **credit or blame is given to the party of the governor** of the state.